Battle of Beaverdams Park

 The park redesign presented opportunities to re-think how certain historical narratives may be experienced by the visitor.
 For example, landscape interventions help recover the historical prominence of the former Welland Canal alignment.
 A new fountain at the north end of the park will be built, inspired by the morphology of the canal and the surrounding street grid.
 A weathering steel archway frames the view towards the exposed walls of Lock 25, a significant remnant artifact, and inlaid concrete bands mark the former canal edge on park paths.

-Additional images by David Delouchery.
+Additional photography by David Delouchery.